 You can ignore that clusterori_md fails at the time the operating system is started up.
-It is because the cluster is not created.
+It is because the cluster is yet to be created.

 Registering the license interactively from the command line (Product version)

 The following describes how you register a license for the product version interactively from the command line.